Bookrage001/osc/resources/docs/extras/remote-control.md

 - `id`: `string`, widget's `id`
-- `options`: `string`, JSON object defining the new properties to merge
+- `options`: `string`, JSON stringified object defining the new properties to merge
   - example: `{"label":"New Label", "color":"red"}`

+!!! warning ""
-*Editing a widget can be cpu expensive, hence updating the UI continuously is not a good idea.*
+    Editing a widget can be cpu expensive, hence updating the UI continuously is not a good idea

 ## `/EDIT_SOFT id options`